romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 ### 4.3 High-pressure gneisses

-> NOTE SEC.
-4: TO INCORPORATE: Some authors interpret parts of the E gneiss body (_i.e._ *Cariño* gneiss formation) as a separate intermediate pressure (IP) unit (_e.g._ Albert 2012).
+> NOTE: To incorporate: Some authors interpret parts of the E gneiss body (_i.e._ *Cariño* gneiss formation) as a separate intermediate pressure (IP) unit (_e.g._ Albert 2012).
 Some authors separate this formation from the *Banded* gneiss by an extensional fault (REF, Arenas) or a normal contact (REF Puelles) or even do not differentiate between banded and Cariño gneisses (e. g.
 Fernández _et al._, 2016), simply consider them as a group of gneisses that register a strong metamorphic gradient due to the high deformation they accumulate (the metamorphic peak of the Cariño gneisses is 1.2 GP at 700ºC vs. 1.5-1.7GPa, 800-900ºC).

 #### Field aspect & petrography